liveahero-wiki/liveahero-wiki.github.io/_charas/loren.md

 ## Notes

-- His full name is Loren Farland (ロレン・ファーランド)
+- His full name is Loren Farrand (ロレン・ファーランド)
+- His name might come from the mother of modern nursing, [F<b>loren</b>ce Nightingale](https://en.wikipedia.org/wiki/Florence_Nightingale).
+- Farrand training school for nurse is the name of the school where the [Nightingale Pledge](https://en.wikipedia.org/wiki/Nightingale_Pledge) was created .